-GSM environments currently lack support for full verification.
-While abstraction methodologies for various artifact-inspired systems and multi-agent systems have been put forward [14, 4, 10, 6, 7], they all lack support for program verification and operate on logical models, thereby making automatic model checking impracticable.
-Our objective in this paper was to overcome this limitation and provide GSM with an agent-based semantics, so that information-theoretic properties such as knowledge of the participants could be verified.
+This paper stems from an observation regarding the current lack of support for verification in GSM environments.
+While abstraction methodologies for various artifactinspired systems have been put forward [14, 4, 8], they all lack support for program verification and operate on logical models, thereby making automatic model checking impracticable.
+Our objective in this paper was to surpass this severe limitation and position the GSM approach firmly in an agent-based semantics, so that information-theoretic properties such as knowledge of the participants could be verified.
 We achieved this by extending minimally the semantics of AC-MAS [4] to account for parametric actions, while at the same time maintaining the key results concerning finite abstractions.
-We then proceeded to map GSM constructs into the corresponding notions in AC-MAS, and identified what we called "amenable GSM programs" that we showed to admit finite abstractions.
-We remarked that amenability is not a significant limitation in applications and demonstrated the approach on a fraction of a use-case from [15].
-In further work we intend to use the results here presented to improve GSMC, an experimental model checker for artifact-centric systems [13].
+We then proceeded to map constructs of GSM into the corresponding constructs of the revised AC-MAS, and identified what we called "amenable" GSM programs that we showed to admit finite abstractions.
+We remarked that amenability is not a significant limitation in applications and showed the key passages of the approach presented on a fraction of a notable use-case from [10].
+The work in this paper brings us considerably closer to an implementation for automatic model checking of GSM programs [13], which is what we intend to pursue next.

 Acknowledgements.
-This research was supported by the EC STREP Project "ACSI" (grant no. 257593) and by the UK EPSRC Leadership Fellowship "Trusted Autonomous Systems" (grant no. EP/I00520X/1).
+This research was supported by the EC through the STREP Project "ACSI" (grant no. 257593), and by the UK EPSRC Leadership Fellowship "Trusted Autonomous Systems" (grant no. EP/I00520X/1).